JoshuaKing/Scrim/README.md

 Scrim
 =====

-Manages eSport Scrim teams to organise scrims and teams
+A service for eSports teams to organise scrims